AngKhaiPin/Assignment-Cpp/README.md

 1. First, type in this code into cmd to construct a .exe file : "g++ pf\\*.cpp main.cpp -o main".
 2. Second, type in ".\main" to run the .exe file.
+3. The game should pop out in the terminal.

 ## User Manual